Digital product development guide

 Service Design

-Service Designer(s) are responsible for the user research and making sure that the design of the product is done with the focus on the end-users.
+Service Designers are responsible for conducting user research and ensuring the product’s design is centred on the end users.

 UX/UI Design

-UX/UI Designer(s) work to turn the research and business goals into user experiences that are intuitive and free of clutter.
-They constantly work with the developers to ensure that the UX is in line with the technical implementation.
+UX/UI designers work to turn research and business goals into intuitive, uncluttered user experiences.
+They work closely with developers to ensure that the UX aligns with the technical implementation.

 Front End Development

-the interactive layer of the technical implementation.
-Anything the user can see, touch or click has to work smoothly and be built in a way that allows flexibly making changes.
+Front-end developers work on the interactive layer of the technical implementation.
+Anything the user can see, touch, or click must work smoothly and be built in a way that allows for flexible changes.

 Back End Development